195 Broadway: First floor

 The lobby has a ceiling 40 ft high and contains 15,000 ft2 of floor area.
 The ceiling is supported by white marble columns in the Doric order; the interior partitions are also made of white marble; and the floors are of gray marble.
 The ceiling contains a grid of coffers punctuated by heavy, green-and-gold decorated beams.
 The directory boards in the lobby are also brightly colored.
 There are forty bronze-and-alabaster chandeliers hanging from the ceiling.
 As with the facade, the lobby includes bronze furnishings and is heavily influenced by Greek architecture.
 Among the Greek-inspired features of the lobby was a white marble mailbox with eagle carvings, modeled after a Greek stele.

-The oldest section of the building, on the southwest side facing Dey Street included a lobby, shops, offices, fire stairs, and a narrow bank of elevators near the east wall.
+The oldest section of the building, on the southwest side facing Dey Street, includes a lobby, shops, offices, fire stairs, and a narrow bank of elevators near the east wall.
 The elevators face eastward, toward the larger Dey Street lobby.
 The rest of the Dey Street (south) wing, extending eastward to Broadway, includes a main vestibule with revolving doors on Dey Street.
 It is surrounded to the north, west, and east by elevator banks.
 Because Dey Street rose gradually as it approached Broadway to the east, there are numerous slightly raised enclosures near the entrance bays on Dey Street.
 The space is further subdivided by low-height railings and partitions of marble.
 A corridor extends east to Broadway, where originally there were two revolving-door entrances.